grafana/grafana/docs/sources/developers/plugins/backend/_index.md

 #### Collect metrics

 A backend plugin can collect and return runtime, process and custom metrics using the text-based Prometheus [exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/).
-If you’re using the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go/" >}}) to implement your backend plugin, then the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang) is built-in.
+If you're using the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go/" >}}) to implement your backend plugin, then the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang) is built-in.
 This SDK gives you Go runtime metrics and process metrics out of the box.
 You can use the [Prometheus instrumentation library](https://github.com/prometheus/client_golang) to add custom metrics to instrument your backend plugin.

+#### Streaming

+The streaming capability allows a backend plugin to handle data source queries that are streaming.
+For more information, refer to [Build a streaming data source plugin]( ({{<relref  "../build-a-streaming-data-source-plugin.md">}}))

-The Grafana HTTP API metrics offers an endpoint (`/api/plugins/<plugin id>/metrics`) that allows you to configure a Prometheus instance to scrape the metrics.
+The Grafana HTTP API offers an endpoint (`/api/plugins/<plugin id>/metrics`) that allows you to configure a Prometheus instance to scrape the metrics.